ryanmcdonough/local-ai-legal/README.md

    - `llama3`: A more powerful model for complex reasoning tasks.

 2. For embeddings:
-   - `nomic-embed-text`: Optimized for creating text embeddings.
+   - `nomic-embed-text`: Optimised for creating text embeddings.

 To download these models, use the following commands: